redbluegames/unity-notnullattribute/README.md

 Also note that a check for null references will be made at launch as well.

 ##Follow the Project
-Follow our progress and issues on our public Trello board: https://trello.com/b/zFQzi7Ep/notnullattribute
+Follow our progress and issues on the [GitHub issues page](https://github.com/redbluegames/unity-notnullattribute/issues).

 ##FAQ